Surajwalia1/Marketing-campaigns/README.md

 # Marketing Campaign Automation System

 This project is a **Marketing Campaign Automation System** designed to manage campaigns, schedule them, and send emails to targeted user categories.
-It uses **Node.js**, **Express**, **MongoDB**, and **JWT-based authentication** for secure access control.
+It uses **TypeScript**, **Express**, **MongoDB**, and **JWT-based authentication** for secure access control.
 The system includes features like campaign creation, execution, and email notifications, along with a scheduler that automatically runs campaigns based on predefined time schedules.

 ---